Battenburg markings: United Kingdom

-In the United Kingdom, the majority of the emergency services have adopted the Battenburg style of markings; nearly half of all police forces adopted the markings within three years of their introduction, and over three quarters were using it by 2003.
+In the United Kingdom, the majority of the emergency services have adopted the Battenburg style of markings; nearly half of all police forces adopted the markings within three years of their introduction, and over three-quarters were using it by 2003.

-In 2004, following the widespread adoption and recognition of the Battenburg markings on police vehicles, the Home Office recommended that all police vehicles, not just those on traffic duty, use "half-Battenburg" livery, formalising the practice of a number of forces.
+In 2004, following the widespread adoption and recognition of the Battenburg markings on police vehicles, the Home Office recommended that all police vehicles, not just those on traffic duty, use "half-Battenburg" livery, formalising the practice of several forces.

-In the United Kingdom each emergency service has been allocated a specified darker colour in addition to yellow, with the police continuing to use blue, ambulances using green, and the fire service their traditional red.
-Other government agencies such as immigration enforcement have adopted a variation, without using the reflective yellow.
+In the United Kingdom, each emergency service has been allocated a specified darker colour in addition to yellow, with the police continuing to use blue, ambulances using green, and the fire service their traditional red.
+Other government agencies, such as immigration enforcement, have adopted a variation without using reflective yellow.

-The use of these colours in retro-reflective material is controlled by the Road Vehicle Lighting Regulations 1989, with vehicles only legally allowed the use of amber reflective material (and red near the rear of the vehicle).
+The use of these colours in retro-reflective material is controlled by the Road Vehicle Lighting Regulations 1989, with vehicles legally allowed to use only amber reflective material (and red near the rear of the vehicle).
 A number of civilian organisations have also adopted the pattern, which is not legally protected, and a number of these also use other reflective colours.

-An alternative to the use of reflective materials is the use of fluorescent or other non-reflective markings, which may be used by any vehicle.
+An alternative to reflective materials is fluorescent or other non-reflective markings, which may be used on any vehicle.